Updated on August 10, 2023

 Your intention at the time that you are accused of having exposed yourself indecently can play a significant role in your case.
 Consider the following situations:

-Were you running from your pool into your home with only a skimpy towel as cover?
+Were you running from your pool into your home with only a skimpy towel as a cover?

 Did you accidentally lock yourself out of your home in a state of undress, and were you attempting to go back inside?

 Were you just engaging in a harmless prank in which you were good-naturedly mooning the opposing team at a sporting event?

 In these instances, there is clearly no intention on your part to arouse or seriously offend anyone else, which may keep the prosecution from pursuing the matter wholeheartedly.
 In other words, your perceived intention matters.
 Contact a Florence criminal defense attorney right away to help you prove that you did not intend to arouse or offend anyone.

 How Does Indecent Exposure Relate to Public Lewdness?